[This interview was originally published November 2021 but has been updated.]

-In July this year, Katie Milwright’s Instagram showed enviable blue skies and red dirt.
+In July 2021, Katie Milwright’s Instagram showed enviable blue skies and red dirt.
 The award-winning cinematographer and DP was in Port Hedland in the Pilbara, shooting WA director Jub Clerc’s much anticipated first feature film, Sweet As.

 Stuck in wintry locked down Melbourne, this window into another hotter, free-er world made me want to interview Milwright about what it was like returning to the Pilbara nearly twenty years after she’d first been there as a clapper loader, on Sue Brooks’ Japanese Story (2003).

 As Milwright tells it, getting out of Melbourne this time and into WA was an adventure in itself.
 ‘I literally got a phone call one morning saying, “they’re going to close the WA border and if we don’t get you in tonight we don’t know when we can.
 Pack a bag and get on a plane.”
 It was very exciting.’

 She rushed to get her daughter out of school to say goodbye, then spent a couple of not-so-exciting weeks in quarantine in Western Australia, trying to do as much remote pre-production as possible.